awsdocs/amazon-cloudfront-developer-guide/doc_source/TutorialStreamingJWPlayer.md

 ## Uploading the HTML File and Playing the Video<a name="StreamingJWPlayerUploadHTML"></a>

-To play the video using the HTML file that you created in [Embedding Video in a Web Page](#StreamingJWPlayerEmbedVideo), upload the file to your Amazon S3 bucket, and use the URL for your CloudFront distribution\.
+To play the video using the HTML file that you created in [Embedding Video in a Web Page](#StreamingJWPlayerEmbedVideo), upload the file to your Amazon S3 bucket, and use the URL for your CloudFront distribution\. <a name="StreamingJWPlayerUploadHTMLProcedure"></a>

 **To upload the HTML file and play the video**